 Expanded farm building standards

-The changes will mean:
+The changes mean you:

 - a heritage item or contains a heritage item

-- within 18km of the Siding Spring Observatory
+- within 18km of Siding Spring Observatory

 View the new farm building standards.